-Establishing the geographic boundaries of Bunchy Top infection has been a major focus of this first phase of the project.
+Establishing the geographic extent of Bunchy Top infection has been a major focus of this first phase of the project.
 Two infections outside the BBTV zone were detected in 2010/11 and all plants destroyed.
 One in New South Wales, northeast of Lismore required the destruction of 25,000 plants by the project team to prevent spread into the 'clean' zone.
 The other, in a backyard at Cooroy in southeast Queensland just north of the previous known infection at Yandina, north of Nambour was also destroyed.
+An intensive survey of the Bundaberg banana commercial plantations by the full inspection team was conducted in late July 2012 to confirm this major production area north of the known Bunchy Top Zone was free of the disease.

 While progress in reducing Bunchy Top in commercial plantations is proceeding well, the backyard and non-commercial situation is providing a major challenge to the ultimate goal of eradication, particularly in southeast Queensland.
-With over 800,000 backyards and a decline in regulatory support over the past decade, the non-commercial sector will require a major communication and education campaign strategy; the use of high definition remote sensing surveillance technology, increased regulatory activity and resources.
-These have been factored into Phase 2 of the project due to commence August 2012.
+With over 800,000 backyards and a decline in regulatory support over the past decade, the non-commercial sector will require a major communication and education effort.
+A detailed communication strategy was developed in a workshop on June 26 with excellent assistance from the communication team of Rhyll Cronin (ABGC Communication Manager) and Neville Sloss (SubTropical Communication Consultant).

+The use of high definition remote sensing surveillance technology, increased regulatory activity and resources are integral components of the final phases of the project and these have been factored into Phase 2 of the project.

 Cooperation between the project team and state government regulatory agencies is critical to the success of the project.
-The inclusion of Biosecurity managers from Queensland and New South Wales government regulatory agencies as members of the project management committee will assist in achieving this goal.
+The inclusion of Biosecurity managers from Qld and NSW government regulatory agencies as members of the project management committee will hopefully assist in achieving this goal.